-- Make sure what type of accommodations is offered.
+- Make sure what type of accommodations are offering.

 How Do You Perceive Your Trek?

-The best way to perceive your trek is, you will need to make a thorough research regarding the routes, camps, acclimatization, days and fitness (both mental and physical).
+The best way to perceive your trek is, you will need to make thorough research regarding the routes, camps, acclimatization, days, and fitness (both mental and physical).
 Here are a few things which you can do to perceive your trek:

-Getting to the top of the Kilimanjaro needs a lot of determination, you may feel to give up on Stella point, but your determination should not supersede your health.
-Be prepared for the key success of Kilimanjaro.
+Getting to the top of Kilimanjaro needs a lot of determination, you may feel to give up on Stella’s point, but your determination should not supersede your health.
+Be prepare for the key success of Kilimanjaro.